troglobit/resume/resume.md

 Software Architect for WeOS, at Westermo R&D, Västerås.

 * Invented, engineered, and designed the WeOS network operating system
-* Introduced advanced version control using Subversion
+* Introduced advanced version control using Subversion (now GIT is used)
 * Introduced collaborative issue tracking using Mantis
 * Systems administration for Linux servers
 * Project lead and scrum master